FWCS Nutrition Services - Free and Reduced Priced Meal

 Growing minds need fuel to remain focused and open to learning.
-To support the physical and educational needs of our students, FWCS Nutrition Services is adopting a new federal reimbursement program (Community Eligibility) for student meals beginning with the 2014-15 school year.
+To support the physical and educational needs of our students, FWCS Nutrition Services is adopting a new federal reimbursement program (Community Eligibility) for student meals.

 FWCS will be offering breakfast and lunch in elementary and middle schools at no cost to families.
 This program will also include Ward Education Center.